 Continuous: Start, no middle, no end.

 As indicated above the customer feedback process is continuous.
-It can be annual or quarterly or even monthly.
 In it’s most continuous form it is transactional customer feedback where you collect customer perceptions after each and every transaction.

 Importantly, customer feedback is not a project it is a business process.
 It doesn’t not have a start, middle and end; it only has a start.

 As the name suggests customer feedback is all about collecting input from people and organisations that are already doing business with your organisation.
 It, generally, does not seek input from customers of other organisations, non-customers, tire-kickers, etc.